-A key research interest of mine is the reconstruction of ice sheets that once covered Eurasia, and how they influenced and interacted with the landscape, environment and subsurface.
+My research interests lie in the reconstruction of ice sheets, and how they influence and interact with the landscape, environment and subsurface.

 ICEMAP